pam-exchange/BreakGlass/README.md

 - Added `-Single` when storing account passwords in a single file.
 - Changed default to store account passwords in individual files.
 - Fixed bug when retrieving accounts from Password Safe.
 Now only retrieve accounts within configured smart rule(s).
+- Updated output to console with new `logging` module

 1.0.0
 - Initial release